kiviktnm/decman/docs/aur.md

 ## Configuration

 This module has partially the same configuration with pacman.
-You'll have to define pacman output keywords again.
+You'll have to define pacman output keywords and database options again.

 ```py
 import decman